High Holidays 5786 L'Shanah Tovah ~ New Mexico Jewish Journal Holiday Newsletter with Events listings

 Rabbi Min Kantrowitz is a Rabbi, educator and author.
 A 2004 graduate of the transdenominational Academy for Jewish Religion, California, she is the author of “Counting the Omer: A Kabbalistic Meditation Guide” (Gaon Press) and co-author of “One God: Three Paths” a prayerbook written by a Christian and a Moslem and a Jew.
 Rabbi Kantrowitz is a Rabbis Without Borders Fellow who served as Rabbinic Advisor to Congregation Nahalat Shalom and served on the Board of Directors of Hopeworks, and the Steering Committee of Hillel at UNM and as a founding member of the New Mexico Jewish Journal.
 Rabbi Kantrowitz is a former psychologist, a former architect/planner, a wife, mother and the proud Bubbie of three grandsons.

 Diane Joy Schmidt, pastel drawing Apples for Rosh HaShanah.
 Publisher and editor of the New Mexico Jewish Journal and internationally award-winning storyteller and imagist, she is anchored by her memories of the fireflies at Union Institute summer camp and the Big Dipper over Lake Michigan, and is an admirer of all things spiritually resonant.
 Former Chicago Tribune regular contributor and columnist, she was senior correspondent for the discontinued New Mexico Jewish Link.
-She has an MFA, New Media and Screenwriting, Antioch University, 2020, MA, Creative Writing, UNM, BFA, Photography/Design RISD, and BA, Comparative Literature, Prescott College.
+MFA, Antioch University, 2020, MA, UNM, 2002.
 Her books include the best-selling art monograph The Chicago Exhibition (Melrose), and she has published hundreds of articles, commentaries, literary stories, photojournalism and drawings.
+Most recently she wrote an award-winning screenplay and a graphic novel.
 View more at www.dianejoyschmidt.com.

 SHABBAT WITH FRIENDS FALL RETREAT